zvanuum/pet-shop/README.md

 # pet-shop

-A Twitter bot for messing with my friends :^)
+A Twitter bot for messing around :^)